Secret Messaging Using Invisible Characters

 The Speakeasy Analogy

-To hide a message inside another message, you cannot use standard spaces.
-You must use the Zero Width Space (U+200B) and the Zero Width Non-Joiner (U+200C).
+To understand the concept, look at the Zero Width Space (U+200B) and the Zero Width Non-Joiner (U+200C).

 Because these characters have absolutely zero physical width on the screen, you can stack thousands of them directly in the middle of a word, and the word will not change its visual appearance.

-- The Translation: A computer program takes your secret message (e.g., “Attack at dawn”) and translates it into binary code (1s and 0s).
+1. The Translation: A demo program takes sample text and translates it into binary code (1s and 0s).

 When you send that message on WhatsApp or Discord, the recipient sees: “Did you feed the dog?”

-But when they copy that text and paste it back into the decoding program, the program detects the hidden zero-width string, translates the ‘1s’ and ‘0s’ back into English, and reveals the secret message.
+But when that text is pasted back into a decoder, the program can detect the zero-width string and translate the ‘1s’ and ‘0s’ back into sample text.

 The Best Tools for the Job

-You cannot perform this trick manually.
-The human brain cannot efficiently translate English into binary and then into Unicode hex codes.
+You cannot perform this kind of encoding manually.
+The human brain cannot efficiently translate text into binary and then into Unicode hex codes.